Journaling works best when the page feels like a place to sort thoughts and release performance pressure.

 What am I adding to the story because I am scared, tired, or hurt?

 This helps you separate the event from the interpretation.
-“My friend has not replied” is different from “My friend is angry and the friendship is ending.”
-The second sentence may be true, but it is not the same kind of evidence.
+“My friend is slow to reply” is different from “My friend is angry and the friendship is ending.”
+The second sentence may be true.
+It is a different kind of evidence.

 Name the Feeling Before Fixing It